Skip Nelson

 Singer Skip Nelson had the world handed to him on a silver platter three times during the 1940s, but he never had the luck to hold onto it.
 Though Nelson’s voice featured on hit songs for Glenn Miller and Guy Lombardo, he failed to find a musical home, and he bounced around between bands during the first half of the decade, trying several times to break out on his own and striking out on each occasion.
 By 1947, he had given up and settled in Pittsburgh, where he remained popular on local radio and television into the mid-1950s.

 Born Scipione Mirabella in Naples, Italy, Nelson immigrated to the United States with his family in 1929.
-Settling in Brooklyn, Nelson’s father worked a drummer in 1940, with Nelson himself employed as an usher at a movie theater that same year.
+Settling in Brooklyn, Nelson’s father worked as a drummer in 1940, with Nelson himself employed as an usher at a movie theater that same year.
 By January 1941, Nelson had made his way to Pittsburgh, broke and looking for band work.[1]
 A skilled pianist as well as a vocalist, he landed a job with local orchestra leader Benny Burton, who also staked him a hotel room.
 He left Burton for another Pittsburgh band led by Joey Sims in December 1941, where he remained until at least mid-February 1942.
 He also appeared on local radio.

 Nelson was singing with Piccolo Pete at Pittsburgh’s Ritz Hotel in March 1942 when Chico Marx tapped him as vocalist to replace the departing Ziggy Lane.
 Back in New York once again, Nelson sang and recorded with Marx for the next two months, attracting the attention of Glenn Miller, who hired him away in June 1942 to take over for the recently-fired Ray Eberle.
 Nelson’s prospects looked bright, but his time with Miller proved short when the famous bandleader enlisted in the Army Air Force that September.
 When Miller disbanded a few days later, Nelson returned to Marx, where he joined a young Mel Tormé as vocalist.